Alexkthoo/Kelp/user_stories.md

 ### Deleting Business

-- As a logged in business user/owner, I want to be able to delete my restaurant by clicking a Delete button associated with the "manage business" anywhere that the restaurant appears.
+- As a logged in business user/owner, I want to be able to delete my business by clicking a Delete button associated with the "manage business" anywhere that the business appears.
   - When I'm on the `/spots/current` pages:
-    - I can click "Delete" to permanently delete a restaurant I have listed.
+    - I can click "Delete" to permanently delete a business I have listed.
-      - So when a restaurant is no longer in business, the business owner can remove it.
+      - So when a business is no longer operational, the business owner can remove it.

 ## Kelp's Business Reviews

-### Create new review
+### Create new review for a specific business

 - As a logged in user, I want to be able to create a new review on a specific business on Kelp.
   - When I'm on the `/spots/:id` page: